rudrakpatra/zkchess/README.md

 ### 🤝 `draw()`
 1. the player calls this to accept a draw request.
-2. this can only be called if other player has requested to draw (as mentioned in move).
+2. this can only be called if other player requested it / stalemate / 50 moves rule

 ### 😖 `resign()`
 1. the player calls this to resign.